ceddlyburge/dijkstra-ish/readme.md

 "Track" is short, and is in the language of the domain, but the domain definition is not well defined.

-TODO
 I have however, changed AtomicRoute to Leg.

 If I were to do this in the real world I would want to introduce Leg to the domain.

 e.g. in RouteExtension class:
 - #atomic_routes - was actually atomic routes without/before extension (or legs without last)